Yannie258/chatbot-MA-final/README.md

 ## 📜 License

-This project was created by **Yen Nguyen** as part of a **Master Thesis** at
-**Technische Universität Chemnitz, Faculty of Computer Science**.
+This project was created by **Yen Nguyen** as part of a **Master Thesis** at  **Technische Universität Chemnitz, Faculty of Computer Science**.

-The source code, documentation, and related assets are © 2025 **Yen Nguyen**.
-All rights reserved.
+The source code, documentation, and related assets are © 2025 **Yen Nguyen**- All rights reserved.

 The project is distributed for **academic and non-commercial research purposes only**.
 No part of this work may be used for commercial gain without written permission from the author.

-For collaboration, academic reuse, or research inquiries, please contact:
+For collaboration, academic reuse, or research inquiries, please contact:  thi-ngoc-yen.nguyen@s2022.tu-chemnitz.de or yen.nguyen.ziesche@gmail.com
-thi-ngoc-yen.nguyen@s2022.tu-chemnitz.de